tmpim/shitty.dl/README.md

 - `oldPasteThemeCompatibility` Mode that enables compatibility with older Atom themes. **NOTE: For the time being, you must run `sed -i "s/atom-text-editor/.editor/g" stylesheet.css` if you aren't using an older atom theme**
 - `sessionSecret` Secret for session storage.
 Should be a secure random string.
 - `uploadDeleteLink` If set to `true`, files uploaded via the API will contain a deletion link.
 Else, the password or logging in will be required to delete files.
+- `imageFiles` Array of file extentions that shitty will treat as images.
+- `audioFiles` Array of file extentions that shitty will treat as audio.
+- `videoFiles` Array of file extentions that shitty will treat as video.
 - `languagePackages` Array of npm package names containing atom language grammars.

 ## Custom names